What is Advice?

 These and other related subjects are often referred to as areas of Social Welfare Law.
 No single advice service will deal with all of these subjects.
 Indeed, some will specialise in only one, but many generalist services will be able to help with the first few topics in the above list – or be able to refer to somewhere that can.

-It may sound melodramatic but advice can save lives.
-An inability to resolve complex drawn-out problems can lead to deep unhappiness, ill-health and desperation.
-Research has demonstrated that timely access to advice can have benefits beyond the alleviation of specific problems including maintenance of physical and mental health and well-being.
+Advice can save lives.
+An inability to resolve complex drawn-out problems can lead to deep un-happiness, ill-health and desperation.
+Research shows that timely access to advice can have benefits beyond the alleviation of specific problems including maintenance of physical and mental health and well-being.

-Advice Saves Lives – so if you need advice, it doesn’t matter who you are, don’t be afraid to ask for it
+If you need advice, it does not matter who you are, don’t be afraid to ask for it.